 - Remove any phones from pockets and laptops from bags.

-- The GST (TRS claims) counter is on your right through the door as you leave the Customs area.
+- The GST (TRS claims) counter is on your right through the door as you leave the Customs and Immigration area.

 - You must allow at least half an hour (once you reach the desk, not joining the queue) for officers to accept your claim.

 - You can save time by downloading the app and completing the details to receive a QR code.

 - Make sure you have the goods with you (other than those large items already checked).